-Brands today have been using color’s physiological effects to their advantage in their brand colors too.
+Brands today have been using color psychology effects to their advantage in their brand colors too.

 …(which is the physiological color of trust) to spread confidence among customers.

-- Hero Photo or Video
+4. Hero Photo or Video

 Hero image or video refers to the main picture or video on the website’s home page that centers a user’s attention.

 The snapshot of our homepage above depicting our hero image indicates that our agency is always willing to…

 The evolution of digital technologies and newer browsers have made it possible for brands to experiment with different media styles, not just pictures.

 Gone are the days when website designers just had the option of building static one-page websites.
-Or at most a multiple page text based one.
+Or at most a multiple-page text-based one.

 Schedule a time to chat with an expert in different website styles.

 Designers use this style in websites where it is equally important to show both the image and the copy.

 While also making sure that the text is readable to the viewer.
 This is a smart tactic that tricks into a visual message too.

 It is used by website builders in an engaging way to turn complex messages into simple explanatory video using illustrated images.

 Our designers have always based their design theories on creating a website style that is informative yet engaging enough to retain customers.

 Making this style one of our absolute favorites when it comes to different types of website styles for your business.

-- Data Based
+7. Data Based

 This year we have seen a record number of brands utilize data to influence their business decisions.
-So much so, that data analytics has become an entire career.

 Companies are increasingly recording data about their consumers and then using that data to make informed business decisions.